JanHerca/urantiapedia/input/wikijs/help/github_paramony.md

 dateCreated: 2021-11-28T14:02:03.086Z
 ---

 Here are described the steps needed to translate the *Paramony* from english to a new language of *Urantiapedia*.
-This is a task accomplish by "GitHub editors".
+This is a task accomplish by "Chief Editors".

 The *Paramony* is a file with cross references between *The Bible* and *The Urantia Book*.
 It has been created in english using a cross-reference relationship developed by Duane L. Faw ([Paramony](https://urantia-book.org/urantiabook/paramony/)), converted from its original TXT format to a JSON format that is easier to process.